Yongala Artefacts

 Significant artefacts are the ship’s bell and a model ship carved from driftwood found floating on the sea during the search for the vessel.

 In 1911, the steam ship Yongala disappeared in a cyclone south of Townsville.
-One hundred and twenty-two people had been on board, and none of them survived.
+One hundred and twenty-three people had been on board, and none of them survived.
 It was not until 1958 that divers discovered the wreck site.

 Yongala was built by Armstrong, Whitworth & Company for the Adelaide Steamship Company and launched in Newcastle upon Tyne (North-East England) on 29 April 1903.
 With a tonnage of 3,664 (mass) and powered by a steam engine, she was registered in Adelaide and took up the busy coastal route linking the gold fields of western Australia with the eastern ports of Adelaide, Melbourne and Sydney.
 She was designed to carry both passengers and freight.